axnedergaard/neuropipes/INSTRUCTIONS.md

 git clone https://github.com/axnedergaard/neuropipes
 cd neuropipes
 make
+sudo make install
 ```
 Note: You will need cmocka (sudo pacman -S cmocka) if you want to run unit tests.

 # Usage
-Pipeline provides the callable interface of neuropipes through the functions declared in pipeline.h.
+Neuropipes provides a callable interface through the functions declared in neuropipes.h.
+Pipeline instances are the central objects of neuropipes.
 A pipeline instance is created with pipeline_create() and destroyed with pipeline_destroy().

 There are 3 distinct phases to pipeline instance usage:

 1. *Construction*: Add pipes with pipeline_insert() and connect them with pipeline_insert_edge().
-Optionally set loop and interval variables with pipeline_set_loop() and pipeline_set_interval().
-Loop specifies how many times the pipeline should run (0 indicates infinite loop), and interval many seconds each run should mimimally take.
     1. pipeline_insert() takes as parameters the pipeline instance, the pipe specification (format: "TYPE;param1=value1,param2=value2") and a boolean indicating whether the pipe is concurrent (should run on a separate thread).
 Note that concurrent pipes connected to concurrent pipes are not supported.
 The function will return the id of the pipe.
     2. pipeline_insert_edge() takes as parameters the pipeline instance, and the ids of two pipes to connect.
 The first pipe will provide input to the second pipe.
 2. *Initialisation*: Initialise the pipeline with pipeline_init()